gxanshu/gxanshu-site/README.md

     .
     ├── node_modules
-    ├── _templates/new
     ├── content
     ├── public
     ├── scripts
     ├── src
+    ├── stlyes
     ├── .gitignore
+    ├── .prettierignore
+    ├── .eslintrc.json
     ├── .babelrc
-    ├── .env
+    ├── .env.example
     ├── jsconfig.json
     ├── next-sitemap.js
     ├── next-config.js
+    ├── package.json
     └── README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-2.  **`/content`**: This directory will contain all markdown files of all the post and data in this website and read by gatsby and the nodejs for backend.
+2.  **`/content`**: This directory will contain all markdown files of all the post and data in this website and parsed by mdx funtions of site.

+3. **`/public`**: This directory contains the public files of the like fonts, images, robot.txt and much more.

+4. **`/scripts`**: This directory have the functions that generate searchable JSON and upload iamges to the cloud, all code is like a pre-workers which works before build the site.

-3.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+5. **`/src`**: This directory have contans all the source code of the site

-4.  **/public** This directory will contain all the static files and folders that are going to use in this project

-5.  **scripts** This directory will contain all the script files that are resonsible for some spacific tasks

-6.  **styles** This directory will contain some css files to provide some extra styling but major styles are writen with the help of chakra UI

-7.  **.gitignore** a file which is responsibe to ignore some files from git

-8.  **jsconfig.json** This file describe how import and other things going to behave in development

-9.  **next-sitemap.js** This is the configuration file for next-sitemap package which help to generate sitemaps for site.

-10. **next-config.js** This is the configuration file for NextJS

-11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.

-12. **`README.md`**: A text file containing useful reference information about your project.
+6. **`/styles`**: contains all the custom styles

+7. **`next-sitemap.json`**: this file have the configrations for sitemap creation process.

 ## 🎓 Learning Nextjs